nerdfiles/grammual/readme.md

 </div>
 </div>

-Grammuelle is a imperative CSS (SASS) framework.
+Grammuelle is a Declarative CSS (SASS) framework for building cellular designs.

 ## Example